NoroffFEU/first-year-cross-course-assignment-brief-two/README.md

 # Square Eyes
 ![Square Eyes Logo](https://raw.githubusercontent.com/NoroffFEU/first-year-cross-course-assignment-brief-two/master/SquareEyes_Logo.png)

-A video streaming website where you can purchase high-quality videos directly from the people who make them.
+A video e-commerce website where you can purchase high-quality videos.
 The users of this website want to purchase videos right away, which will allow them to watch it online.

-The website should emphasise that you can easily discover great collections or browse through different categories to find films.

 ### Slogan
 Connecting Film-Lovers